 18.4.
-If you employ or engage a Restricted Person (whether directly or indirectly) in breach of clause 18.1, you agree to pay to us immediately on demand a sum equal to 30% of that Restricted Person’s annual remuneration package (including, without limitation, pay, holiday pay, commission, bonuses and any benefits in kind) paid by us to the Restricted Person prior to the termination of his or her engagement or employment with us.19.
-Anti-Money Laundering
+If you employ or engage a Restricted Person (whether directly or indirectly) in breach of clause 18.1, you agree to pay to us immediately on demand a sum equal to 30% of that Restricted Person’s annual remuneration package (including, without limitation, pay, holiday pay, commission, bonuses and any benefits in kind) paid by us to the Restricted Person prior to the termination of his or her engagement or employment with us.

 19.1.
 The law requires us to obtain satisfactory evidence of our clients.
 As such, we are required to undertake customer due diligence procedures for all clients for whom we act.
 In most cases, we will match your individual identity details against a number of data sources using an electronic identification system.
 On occasion, we may also request full ID documents, such as passport, driving licence or other documents confirming your identity and evidence of your current residential address, such as a bank statement or utility bill.
 With regard to corporate clients, customer due diligence procedures require that we carry out a company search and verify the identity of the directors and beneficial owners of the corporate body.

 19.2.
 In order to comply with our legal obligations, we operate an anti-money laundering procedure.
 If we know or suspect that you (or any other person involved in the matter) are involved in money laundering or holding the proceeds of crime, we may be required by law to make a report to the National Crime Agency (NCA) (or any replacement or supplemental governmental body).
 In these circumstances, you acknowledge that we may be required to do so without any prior reference to you or your representatives, and we must stop work on the matter until authorised by the NCA to continue.
 You agree to waive your right to confidentiality to the extent of any report made, document provided or information disclosed to the NCA.
 Our requirements to make a report to the NCA override our duty of care to you.
-We do not accept any responsibility or liability for any loss, damage or expense (whether direct, indirect, consequential or otherwise) arising from any delay or otherwise as a result of making any reports to the NCA to ensure compliance with our statutory obligations.20.
-General
+We do not accept any responsibility or liability for any loss, damage or expense (whether direct, indirect, consequential or otherwise) arising from any delay or otherwise as a result of making any reports to the NDA to ensure compliance with our statutory obligations.

 20.1.
 Unexpected events.
 Neither party shall be in breach of this agreement nor liable for delay in performing, or failure to perform, any of its obligations under this agreement if such delay or failure result from events, circumstances or causes beyond its reasonable control.